Dulquer Salmaan Turns Director For Father Mammootty!

 Published: Tuesday, April 7, 2020, 22: 40 [IST]

-The biggest names of the Indian film industry recently came together for the Family short film which is produced by Sony TV.
-Mammootty, the megastar of Malayalam cinema was also a part of Family.
-Interestingly, Dulquer Salmaan has turned director for his father Mammootty, with the short film which has already won the internet.
-As per the latest reports, it was Dulquer Salmaan who shot his father portions for the short film at their Kochi residence.
-The sources close to the project revealed that the young actor shot Mammootty’s portions over the virtual guidance of Prasoon Pandey, who conceptualized and virtually directed the Family short film.
-The news has come out as a great surprise for the fans of both Mammootty and Dulquer Salmaan, who have been eagerly waiting for the collaboration of the duo.
-Even though the father and son are yet to team up for a feature films, the fans are happy with the fact that they joined hands for such a prestigious venture.
+The largest names of the Indian film industry recently came together for the Family short film that is made by Sony TV.
+Mammootty, the megastar of Malayalam cinema was also part of Family.
+Interestingly, Dulquer Salmaan has turned director for his father Mammootty, with the short film which includes already won the web.
+According to the most recent reports, it had been Dulquer Salmaan who shot his father portions for the short film at their Kochi residence.
+The sources near to the project revealed that the young actor shot Mammootty’s portions on the virtual guidance of Prasoon Pandey, who conceptualized and virtually directed the Family short film.
+The news headlines has turn out as an excellent surprise for the fans of both Mammootty and Dulquer Salmaan, who’ve been looking forward to the collaboration of the duo eagerly.
+Even though the daddy and son are yet to synergy for an attribute films, the fans are pleased with the known proven fact that they joined hands for this type of prestigious venture.